Coastal Erosion Solutions and Products

 Coastal Erosion is a natural occurrence on exposed and sheltered coasts alike.
 Currents, waves, and sea level changes directly affect erosion on the coast.
-While we as humans can contribute to the problem, we also can do our part to prevent it and restore our shorelines.
+While we as humans can contribute to the problem, we also can do our part to prevent it and restore our shorelines through the control of coastal erosion with helpful product solutions.

-Geotextiles: For many coastal erosion control applications, the installation of a seawall or barrier may be necessary.
+For many coastal erosion control applications, the installation of a seawall or barrier may be necessary.
 To help with stabilization and filtration applications, geotextiles are often placed underneath the wall to help provide a firm area for stabilization.
-The two main types of geotextiles include:
+The two main types of geotextiles include: Woven Geotextiles and Nonwoven Geotextiles.

-Natural Coir Product: We also offer several natural fiber products that can help with erosion control.
-Typical products include the following:
+We also offer several natural fiber products that can help with erosion control.
+Typical products include coir logs, erosion control mats, and straw blankets.

 - Longshore Drift: Sediments are transported along a coast at an angle to the shoreline.
 This occurs most frequently in the surf zone.